 Get Construction Insurance From JMG

-Reach out to the experts at JMG Insurance Agency for more information on the many areas of coverage for construction insurance.
+Reach out to the experts at JMG Insurance Corp for more information on the many areas of coverage for construction insurance.
 Since 1916, we have been dedicated to providing high-quality insurance solutions to clients throughout Connecticut, New Jersey, New York, Hawaii, and Massachusetts.
 As an independent agency, we work closely with several well-known and reliable insurance carriers.

 If you work in the construction industry, you will benefit substantially from purchasing construction insurance, whether you’re a one-man operation or own a business with many employees.
 Our policies include two primary coverage areas: builders’ risk insurance and commercial and contractor general liability insurance.